jge162/jge162/README.md

 <br> <!-- Empty line -->

 >[!NOTE]\
->Contributions are welcome and encouraged!
+>Contributions are welcomed and encouraged!

 ```Python
 def welcome_to_github():